zilqnova/polybar-currently-playing/README.md

 # polybar-mpris

 This polybar module shows details regarding the currently playing MPRIS item.
-This script attempts to detect the player or if from the browser, the website, and display an appropriate icon (demo needs updating).
+This script attempts to detect the player or if from the browser, the website, and display an appropriate icon.
+The top two would be scrolling whereas the last wouldn't.

 ![spotify](screenshots/spotify.png)